 Compile the documents

-When all sections are completed the documents need to be compiled.
+When all sections are completed, the documents will be compiled.
 This includes all necessary policies and procedures, accreditations and any required supporting documents.

-At Executive Compass® we employ professional bid writers and bid managers who have all been trained internally to meet our high standards.
-Using our services will guarantee your company a submission of the highest possible quality.
+At Executive Compass our win rates speak for themselves.
+We employ professional bid writers and bid proposal managers who have all been trained internally to meet our high standards.
+Using our professional bid writing services will guarantee your company a submission of the highest possible quality.